Carbon capture technologies

 Chemical looping combustion

-With chemical looping combustion (a novel concept also known as solid-looping) carbon capture methods, a solid oxygen carrier (for instance a metal oxide) transports oxygen from an air reactor to a separate fuel reactor, where it reacts with the fuel to produce CO₂ and water (Energistyrelsen2024, p.
-25).
+With chemical looping combustion (a novel concept also known as solid-looping) carbon capture methods, a solid oxygen carrier (for instance a metal oxide) transports oxygen from an air reactor to a separate fuel reactor, where it reacts with the fuel to produce CO₂ and water (Danish Energy Agency2024, pp.25).
 The oxygen carrier is reduced through the reaction, so it must be regenerated in a dedicated oxidising reactor with air.
 Like the oxy-fuel combustion method, this gives us a clean combustion environment without nitrogen, simplifying the CO₂ separation process, while removing the need for a dedicated air separation unit.
 With seemingly high efficiencies and lower costs with a directly integrated capture process, this method looks mostly relevant for gasification-based power plants or hydrogen facilities.
 Yet, the technology has only reached pilot scale and can’t be retrofitted onto existing industrial point sources.

 A flowchart illustrating the chemical looping combustion carbon capture process.
 It begins with an air reactor (oxidiser) receiving air and producing N₂, connected to a fuel reactor (reducer) that uses MeOₓ and Me₂O, producing CO₂ + H₂O.
 The fuel reactor receives fuel (gas) and the process ends with a condensation unit outputting CO₂.